Aarhus University Seal

 Prerequisites / Admission requirements

-• Master-level courses available to exchange students studying a Master's degree in Psychology and a minimum of 3 years of study. (as of autumn 2022)
+• Bachelor-level courses are available to exchange students studying a Bachelor's degree or Master's degree in Psychology and have a passed a minimum of 60 ECTS within the study area psychology.

 Please note if you are Norwegian or Swedish then you are expected to take courses in Danish.